tferdous17/genesis/README.md

 Important to note is that genesis utilizes **tombstone-based garbage collection**.
 When deleting an existing key, it will simply append a tombstone value in the header and re-add it to the memtable (which will eventually get flushed to disk).
 The _actual_ deletion process occurs in the SSTable compaction algorithm.

+# Distributed Design
+This key-value store is made to be distributed through the use of data partitioning and **sharding**.
+Each node of this system is a self-contained key value store (i.e., a shard), where each node holds a _subset_ of the overall data and is hosted on a separate port.
+Anytime a key value pair is inserted to the system by a client, it goes through a routing layer that utilizes [consistent hashing](https://en.wikipedia.org/wiki/Consistent_hashing) and is then routed to the correct node—thus achieving **consistent** data partitioning.

+Genesis can support a multitude of concurrent nodes and utilizes [gRPC](https://grpc.io/) for inter-node communication, primarily in the case of
+**data rebalancing** (triggered when a node is added or removed).
+Each node is wrapped in a gRPC server to accept incoming requests, and gRPC clients are spawned (to set up traditional client-server comms) only when data migration is needed.

 # Benchmarks